bixbydevelopers/capsule-samples-collection/README.md

 That's it!
 Now you can sync your capsule and try out some queries!

 NOTE: You may want to repeat the setup instructions twice to have a Dev and a Prod environment.

+NOTE: This is intended for non-sensitive user data.